1337-server/FFMPEG/README.md

-# HandBrake
+# FFMPEG
-Docker for handbrake
+Docker for ffmpeg